 - Secure frame to a link in good condition.

-- Wrap chain around a frame member several times.
+- Wrap the chain around a frame member several times.
 Do not twist the chain.

 - Place padding around sharp corners of frame members that rub against the chain links.

-- Ensure that the chain hook is connected to a link with a firm grip.
+- Make sure that the chain hook is connected to a link with a firm grip.
 Test it before applying hydraulic pressure.